chelseakomlo/mls-protocol/draft-ietf-mls-protocol.md

 {{ratchet-tree-evolution}}.

 ## Ratchet Tree Evolution
+In order to ratchet forward secret key material in the tree (and consequently also the group's shared secret), a group member must generate and distribute an UpdatePath message (as further described in

-When performing a Commit, the generator of the Commit updates its leaf KeyPackage and its direct path to the root with new secret values.
+{{update-path}}.
+When generating an UpdatePath, the generating member  first updates its leaf
+KeyPackage and then its direct path to the root with new secret values.
 The HPKE leaf public key within the KeyPackage MUST be derived from a freshly generated HPKE secret key to provide post-compromise security.

-The generator of the Commit starts by sampling a fresh random value called "leaf_secret", and uses the leaf_secret to generate their leaf HPKE key pair (see {{key-packages}}) and to seed a sequence of "path secrets", one for each ancestor of its leaf.
+To generate the UpdatePath, the generating member starts by sampling a fresh random value called "leaf_secret", and uses the leaf_secret to generate their leaf HPKE key pair (see {{key-packages}}) and to seed a sequence of "path secrets", one for each ancestor of its leaf.
 In this setting,